Finale (Smallville): Plot

+Part 1

-Seven years in the future, Chloe Sullivan (Allison Mack) reads a comic book titled "Smallville", detailing the rise of Superman, to her son.
-Flashing back seven years, Lois Lane (Erica Durance) and Clark Kent (Tom Welling) argue about their upcoming wedding.
+Seven years in the future, Chloe reads a Smallville comic book detailing the rise of Superman, to her son.
+In the present, Lois and Clark argue about their upcoming wedding.
 Lois wants to call off the wedding, believing that she is hindering Clark's destiny.
 Chloe gives Lois a copy of Clark's vows to help convince her to go through with the wedding.
-Meanwhile, Clark has a discussion with his mother, Martha (Annette O'Toole) about letting go of the past.
+Meanwhile, Clark has a discussion with his mother Martha about letting go of the past.
 Clark visits Lois at their apartment, where she tells him that the wedding is on, admitting that she read his vows, and gives him hers in exchange.
 Clark reads her vows and tells her that he will meet her at the chapel.

-At the Luthor Mansion, Tess Mercer (Cassidy Freeman) is confronted by Granny Goodness, who offers her one final chance to join Darkseid's forces to spare her life during the coming destruction.
+At the destroyed Luthor Mansion, Tess is confronted by Granny Goodness, who offers her one final chance to join Darkseid's forces to spare her life during the coming destruction.
 Tess refuses, declaring that, just because she was born a Luthor, her fate is not sealed.
-At Watchtower, discovering that Oliver Queen (Justin Hartley) disabled the organization's satellites, Tess brings up previous satellite footage revealing the planet Apokolips descending toward Earth.
+At Watchtower, discovering that Oliver disabled the organization's satellites, Tess brings up previous satellite footage revealing the planet Apokolips descending toward Earth.
 Before Tess can warn the team, she is ambushed by a group of armed men and taken captive.
-Granny Goodness, DeSaad, and Gordon Godfrey meet in their lair.
+Granny Goodness, Desaad, and Gordon Godfrey meet in their lair.
 Oliver—possessed by the power of Darkseid—arrives and is instructed to remove Clark's powers with a gold kryptonite wedding ring.
 At the wedding, Chloe realizes the ring is kryptonite and stops Oliver.
 Clark helps Oliver overcome Darkseid's control just as Apokolips enters Earth's atmosphere.